wagtail/rfcs/README.md

 * Fork the RFC repo http://github.com/wagtail/rfcs
 * Copy `000-template.md` to `text/000-my-feature.md` (where 'my-feature' is
-descriptive. don't assign an RFC number yet).
+descriptive. don't assign an RFC number yet as this must match the number of the pull request that you will later submit).
 * Fill in the RFC.
 Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be